Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-\textit{Culture preparation}: Cultures of one of the donors strains and of the recipient were grown over night with shaking at 200 rpm at $\SI{30}{\degree C}$ in LB medium containing one of the following antibiotics: $\SI{25}{\micro\gram\per\milli\liter}$ chloramphenicol (R1-19), $\SI{10}{\micro\gram\per\milli\liter}$ tetracycline (F), respectively $\SI{30}{\micro\gram\per\milli\liter}$ gentamicin (recipient).
-On the next day, samples of these cultures were 100x diluted in fresh LB containing the same antibiotics at the same concentrations and further incubated at $\SI{30}{\degree C}$ with shaking at 200 rpm for 2 h to ensure the cells were in the exponential growth phase.
-Thereafter, these cultures were centrifuged down with 2000 g at $\SI{25}{\degree C}$ for 10 min to replace the supernatant with LB free of antibiotics.
-In the same process, the newly formed cell suspensions were diluted to make their OD600 match a specific value (0.05 for R1-19 as donor, 0.20 for F as donor).
-These cell suspensions were then split into eight pairs of donor and recipient aliquots, one pair for each individual assay of the day.
-Each assay was later exposed to a different shear rate in the rheometer.
-Until they were being used in the rheometer, these aliquots were stored at $\SI{4}{\degree C}$ in a fridge.
-We observed no significant growth in these aliquots during that time (SI).
-To determine the initial concentrations of donors and recipients, samples of $\SI{15}{\micro\liter}$ were taken from the aliquots prepared for the first and last assay of the day, and the cell density in these samples was measured using a hemacytometer (Bright-Line, Hausser Scientific).
+\textit{Culture preparation} Prior to experiments, cultures of one donor strain and the recipient strain were grown overnight with shaking (200 rpm) at $\SI{30}{\degree C}$ in LB medium containing one of the following antibiotics: $\SI{50}{\micro\gram\per\milli\liter}$ chloramphenicol (R1-19), $\SI{10}{\micro\gram\per\milli\liter}$ tetracycline (F), or $\SI{60}{\micro\gram\per\milli\liter}$ gentamicin (recipient).
+The following day, samples of each culture were diluted 100x in fresh LB containing the same antibiotics at the same concentrations and further incubated at $\SI{30}{\degree C}$ with shaking at 200 rpm for 2 h to ensure cells were in exponential growth phase; typical OD600 values were in the range of 0.05-0.2 at this point.
+Thereafter, the cultures were centrifuged (2000~rcf at $\SI{25}{\degree C}$ for 10 min), and after removing the supernatant, the cells were resuspended in LB free of antibiotics.
+We then diluted the suspensions to specific OD600 values (0.05 for R1-19 donors and recipients, 0.20 for F donors and recipients).
+These cell suspensions were then split into eight pairs of donor and recipient aliquots, and each pair assayed at a different shear rate in the rheometer on the same day.
+To determine the concentrations of donors and recipients, samples of $\SI{15}{\micro\liter}$ were taken from the aliquots prepared for the first and last assay of the day, and the cell density was measured using a hemocytometer immediately after each assay started (Bright-Line, Hausser Scientific; SI Section 2; Figs.~S1A--C).
+Until used in experiments, aliquots were stored at $\SI{4}{\degree C}$ in a fridge.
+We observed no significant cell growth in these aliquots during this storage (Fig.~S1D) and no significant impact of the duration spent at $\SI{4}{\degree C}$ on the shear-induced enhancement of the conjugation rate~(Fig.~S2D).